Brunch & Batter

 Strawberry Salad with Goat Cheese

-Get ready for summer, with this sweet and tangy Strawberry Salad with Goat Cheese.
+Get ready for summer with this sweet and tangy Strawberry Salad with Goat Cheese.
 Made with fresh, juicy strawberries, tangy goat cheese, and a simple balsamic dressing, it's the perfect salad to pair with your favorite dishes.
-Make a large serving for picnics, barbeques, or serve it on the side with your favorite brunch classics.

 5 from 1 vote